 There are two Currumbin Rock Pool areas.
 The first is a large swimming hole that most visitors stop at.
 If you continue past the first Currumbin Rock Pool, all the way to the end of the road, you will reach another area of Currumbin, much more impressive if you ask me.
 This section of the Currumbin Rock Pools has a series of swimming holes and waterfalls, so you can adventure upstream to find the perfect place for yourself to relax.
 This photo is just one of the mini waterfalls found at the Currumbin Rock Pools.

 One of the most picturesque waterfalls on the Gold Coast and easily accessible to all.
-You might not want to visit on a hot day because this is one of the waterfalls you can’t swim at.
+But you might not want to visit on a hot day because this is one of the waterfalls you can’t swim at.
 I recommend visiting Curtis Falls and Cedar Creek Falls on the same day.
 Photo from here.

 Cedar Creek Falls

 The waterfall at Cedar Creek Falls isn’t the main drawcard.
 What attracted me to Cedar Creek Falls was the series of waterfalls and swimming holes found along Cedar Creek, making it the perfect natural playground for the adventurers.
 Not only this, but Cedar Creek Falls has a perfect BBQ and Picnic area that I highly recommend making the most of.
 Plan for a full day trip to Cedar Creek.
+See my guide to Cedar Creek Falls and consider combining your trip to Cedar Creek with Mount Tamborine Sky Walk, just 5 minutes up the road.

 There you have it, my top picks of Gold Coast Waterfalls not to be missed.